Claus1/unigui/README.md

 clean_button = Button('Clean table’, changed = clean_table)
 ```

-‘Changed’ handlers have to return Gui object or array of Gui object which Unigui has to redraw, because we changed them in code.
+‘changed’ handlers have to return Gui object or array of Gui object which Unigui has to redraw, because we changed them in code.
 Unigui will do all other jobs for synchronizing automatically.
 If Gui object doesn't have 'changed' handler the object accept incoming value automatically.

 If value is not acceptable instead of returning an object possible to return Error or Warning or UpdateError.
 The last function has a list object, which has to be synchronized simultaneously with informing about the Error.